weakflipper/recbar-tournaments/weekly-tournament-format.md

 **Thus, the total TGP will be close to 100% if there were 6 rounds of games in Qualifying with a finals of at least 12 people.**

+# Games Used
+In a world where all games work 100% and are perfect for tournament play...this doesn't exist.

+Games used will be determined to the best of the knowledge of each game based upon if it is considered "fair" for tournament play, as well as the condition of the game.

+A game with a known major malfunction will not be in the tournament.
+If for some reason a game is in the tournament, but fails on the next round, the game will be taken out from the tournament and will not be reused.

+This is under the discretion of the Tournament Director.

 # Official / Legal crap
 This write-up is to the best my knowledge and there could well be some typos.
 The #1 goal is to have fun!
 It is possible that the rules have changed from what is posted here by the tournament director, which the tournament director takes the precedence.\
 If you have an issue with the tournament (game goes down, don't like the draw, etc..), there is only so much that can be done.

+New players added must be notified to the Tournament Director before the round they play in has begun.
+This is to ensure that the fees have been collected so that payouts can be accurately determined.

+Games that are taken out from a round will not be put back in to another round, unless the game has been thoroughly tested.
+Games can only be put back into the tournament by the tournament director.